skip to content

 Bioinformatics & Population Genetics

-Our goal is to elucidate the genetic and evolutionary mechanisms which confer the emergence and the development of such multi-copy gene families.
+Ultimately, we aim to uncover the genetic and evolutionary mechanisms driving the emergence and diversification of multi-copy gene families.

 Collaborations